-

 Charging stations usually differentiate themselves in terms of power, cable length, aesthetic, and if they can be installed outside.
 In order to choose the right station, it's important to know your needs.
 We encourage you to read our guide on choosing your station to help you choose your station.

-The power needed depends on the power acceptance of your electrical installation or vehicle.
-You can check out this page to find out what is the optimal power suggested for your car.
-A 30A (7.2kW) charger is enough for most cars.
-A 40A (9.6kW) station might be useful in the long run, as future generations of EVs might have a higher power acceptance than current EVs.
+The power needed depends on the power acceptance of your vehicle or your electrical installation.
+You can visit this page to find the optimal charging power recommended for your car.
+A 40A (9.6 kW) charger is sufficient for most vehicles.
+A 40A charging station must be installed on a 50A circuit, while a 48A or 50A charging station requires a 60A circuit.
+Choosing a more powerful charging station can be a smart long-term investment, as future EV models may support higher charging power than current ones.